rindangchi/Python-Practice/EDA Superstore/README.md

 - Which state has the most and least purchased product ?
 - Which product has the most and least profit value ?
 - Which category has the most and least profit value ?
-- Is there any correlation between variables, such as location, product, or product category with profit value and number of purchased product?
+- Is there any correlation between variables, such as product, product category with profit value and number of purchased product?
 - How are the distribution of

 ### 2. Goal